Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

   API more close to old one, and can be still used to reduce porting efforts.
 - Each Message_ProgressScope should take the next Range object to work with.
-  Within old API, Message_ProgressSentry received the root Progress Indicator object which mantained the sequence of ranges internally.
+  Within old API, Message_ProgressSentry received the root Progress Indicator object which maintained the sequence of ranges internally.
   Message_ProgressScope in new API takes Message_ProgressRange, which should be returned by Message_ProgressScope::Next() method of the parent scope.
   Do not use the same Range passed to the algorithm for all sub-Scopes like